Ionvak/Ionvak/README.md

 # Hi there 👋
-Welcome to my profile.
-I'm currently a student in the Warsaw university of technology, studying for a Bachelors in computer science: specialization in computer systems and networks, and this is my personal profile which I use to store all projects and other collaborative efforts which I have either independently done or simply participated in for future reference (you're welcome to have a look around!).
+Welcome to my profile!
+This is what I use to store all projects and other collaborative efforts which I have either independently done or simply participated in for future reference (you're welcome to have a look around!).
 ***
 # Who am I? 🤔
 My name is Mahmoud Elshekh Ali.
 I'm a Palestinian student currently studying in Warsaw, Poland.
 I'm thoroughly interested in programming, computer and information science, computer engineering, mathematics, and the field of IT and tech in general.
-I hope to get into as much of this very vast and ever expanding field as possible in my personal and professional life, and I hope to meet as many people as I can in my journey.
-I consider myself to be very open and friendly, so please contact me if you have a desire to or if you have any questions.
 My hobbies include reading, writing, listening to music, and sightseeing.
-***
-# What's next? 🤷‍♂️
-I'm looking towards developing my professional career through any opportunities that present themselves.
-If you're willing to provide such opportunities, and what you've seen so far has interested you, please contact me through the following:
 ***
 # Contact 💬
 LinkedIn 💼: https://www.linkedin.com/in/mahmoud-el-shekh-014344232